-This pond is close to areas with higher public pressure so some measures to protect the edges of the pond from access by dogs such as dead hedging or stock fencing would be recommended.
+This pond is close to areas with higher public pressure so some measures to protect the edges of the pond from access by dogs such as dead hedging or redirecting non-statutory footpaths would be recommended.
 Any litter from the nearby Dorking Road should be removed.